 - Prentice Hall Literature: A reading textbook, exploring various genres and a multitude of skills.
 Each student will have his or her own book to take home, when we are not working on novels or other literature-related tasks.

 - Selections from APA The Easy Way: This book will explain how to write a research paper using the APA (American Psychological Association) format.
 This book is to be used as a guide only, as each step will be thoroughly explained, discussed, and practiced in class.
 It is a supplement to reinforce what is learned in class, as students are given very specific instructions from me on how to write the paper.

-- Students will also read the following novels: Gathering Blue and Messenger by Lois Lowry (already completed during Summer Reading, and studied in early September); Animal Farm by George Orwell; Fahrenheit 451 by Ray Bradbury; and To Kill a Mockingbird by Harper Lee.
+- Students will also read the following novels: Gathering Blue and Messenger by Lois Lowry (already completed during Summer Reading, and studied in early September); Animal Farm by George Orwell; To Kill a Mockingbird by Harper Lee; and another novel TBD.
 Students will also have the opportunity to choose their own books for book report assignments.

 - Various other resources in the form of hand-outs or other items posted on Google Classroom.